Quantum scarred eigenstates in a Rydberg atom chain: entanglement, breakdown of thermalization, and stability to perturbations: Thermalization and entanglement of eigenstates

 In Fig.~\ref{fig:eth}(a) we test the ansatz~(\ref{eq:ETH}) for the diagonal matrix elements of the operator $O^Z = ({1}/{L}) \sum_{j=1}^L Z_j $ in the PXP model in Eq.~(\ref{eq:H_PXP}).
 With translation symmetry, this is equivalent to the expectation value of the $Z$ operator on the first site, $\langle Z_1 \rangle$.
 Moreover, due to the existence of the Hilbert space constraint, the operator $O_Z$ can be related to the nearest neighbour correlation function $O^{ZZ} = ({1}/{L}) \sum_{j=1}^L Z_j Z_{j+1}$.
 Note that, because of the constraint, all eigenstates have negative values for $\langle O^Z \rangle$, rather than $\langle O^Z \rangle \approx 0$ which would be expected in a generic thermalizing system with an unconstrained Hilbert space.
 Fig.~\ref{fig:eth}(a) shows that most of the expectation values of $O^Z$ are close to the canonical prediction, ${\mathcal O} (E)$, which is calculated from the Gibbs states defined by the density matrix $ \rho \propto \exp (-\beta H)$.
 The value of $\beta \in (-\infty,+\infty)$ is extracted by relating the observable expectation value to the mean energy in the Gibbs ensemble.
 However, Fig.~\ref{fig:eth} also shows that there is a number of special states that clearly violate the ETH.
 These states (denoted by crosses) form a distinct band, which includes the ground state of the system and extends all the way up to the middle of the spectrum.
 The number of states in this band is $L+1$ for OBC.
 For the case of systems with even $L$ and PBC, there are $L/2+1$ states in zero-momentum sector and $L/2$ states in $\pi$-momentum sector, resulting in the same total count.
 The special eigenstates belonging to this band can be viewed as parent states that define the ETH-breaking ``towers", visible in Fig.~\ref{fig:eth}(a).
 Lower states in the towers also break the ETH, though more weakly.

 In Fig.~\ref{fig:eth}(b) we show the distribution of differences in the expectation value of $O^Z$ between eigenstates adjacent in energy, $\Delta O_i^Z = |O^Z_{i+1,i+1}-O^Z_{ii}|$.
 Consistent with the ETH prediction, we observe that this distribution narrows around $\Delta O^Z = 0$ upon increasing the system size.
 However, despite fluctuations of $\Delta O^Z$ decaying with the system size, this decay is parametrically slower compared to the standard ETH prediction.
 The inset of Fig.~\ref{fig:eth}(b) shows that the mean $\overline{\Delta O^Z}$ decays approximately as $1/{\cal D}_{0+}^{1/3}$ whereas the ETH ansatz (\ref{eq:ETH}) would suggest a decay which is inversely proportional to the square root of the density of states, $1/\sqrt{\cal D}_{0+}$.
-Note, however, that only the few largest system sizes appear to be in the scaling regime, which means that it is possible that the power governing the decay of the diagonal matrix element indeed converges to $1/2$ in larger systems.
+A recent study~\cite{Khemani2018} of the same model with OBC also reports the scaling of diagonal matrix elements to be slower than expected from the ETH.
+Note, however, that only the few largest system sizes in Fig.~\ref{fig:eth}(b) appear to be in the scaling regime, which means that it is possible that the power governing the decay of the diagonal matrix element converges to $1/2$ in larger systems.

 Finally, we test the ETH ansatz for the off-diagonal matrix elements.
 Using Eq.~(\ref{eq:ETH}) we define the average matrix element at a given energy separation,